PSHE & RSE- Key Stage 3&4

 Controlling Behaviour in Relationships, Guide for parents

-One of the hardest parts of being a parent is seeing your children feeling hurt in their friendships and relationships.
+One of the hardest things about being a parent is seeing your children feeling hurt in their friendships and relationships.
 Yet we cannot shield them from every insult and argument; it’s an important part of growing up.

 However, it’s vital to be aware of the difference between behaviour that can be thought of as ‘rites of passage’ and behaviour which has more serious implications.